JacoboLansac/audits/solo/soar-review.md

     }
 ```

 This means, that if `from` or `to` expose a malicious function called `token0()` or `token1()` that attempts a state change (of its own state for instance), the whole token transfer will revert when attempting to transfer to or from that address.
-Note that this is true regardless if the transaction is a trade or a transfer, because the external call is precisely made to discern if it is a trade or a transfer.
+Note that this is true regardless if the transaction is a trade or a transfer because the external call is precisely made to discern if it is a trade or a transfer.

 #### Impact

-When integrating in other protocols that attempt to move tokens for a certain account, these account can block their transfers if it is beneficial for them.
-This becomes specially relevant in the case of liquidations, which a malicious account can block.
+When integrating in other protocols that attempt to move tokens for a certain account, this account can block their transfers if it is beneficial for them.
+This becomes especially relevant in the case of liquidations, which a malicious account can block.

 Note that this could also affect other future SOAR contracts that integrate with this SOAR token contract, not only lending/borrowing.
 But the existing contracts do not have this issue.

 #### Proof of concept

-- An attacker deploys a malicious contract exposing a state changing `token0()` function
+- An attacker deploys a malicious contract exposing a state-changing `token0()` function
 - The attacker deposits USDC token in a lending/borrowing platform as collateral, in the name of the malicious contract
 - The attacker borrows SOAR against that collateral
 - SOAR price goes surges, growing the debt, and making his position liquidatable
-- A liquidator attempts to liquidate the position and seizing the SOAR tokens, however, the transfer from the malicious contract reverts due to the state-changing `token0()` call.
+- A liquidator attempts to liquidate the position and seize the SOAR tokens, however, the transfer from the malicious contract reverts due to the state-changing `token0()` call.

 #### Mitigation

 A mapping of blacklisted pool addresses to decide if trading tax should be applicable or not would not have this issue.
-However, if the team has no intentions of integrating with lending / borrowing platforms, this issue is less concerning.
+However, if the team has no intentions of integrating with lending/borrowing platforms, this issue is less concerning.

 #### Team Response
 TBC